 How does one find the right balance in the speed vs accuracy problem?

-There are four easy ways to steer clear of this seemingly ever-lasting hardship.
+There are five easy ways to steer clear of this seemingly ever-lasting hardship.
 These are straightforward, direct and rudimentary mechanisms one should master over the course of one’s CAT preparation.

 1) Use approximations to end the Speed vs Accuracy battle